PixelStretchPro

 What is the pixel stretch effect?

-If you keep seeing photos with a ribbon of color streaking off the subject and you've wondered what it's called and how it's made, this is the short version — plus why the look refuses to go out of style.
+If you keep seeing photos with a ribbon of color streaking off the subject and you've wondered what it's called, that's the pixel stretch effect.
+Here's why the trend keeps coming back, especially now that it can be made on a phone.

-The pixel stretch effect takes a thin slice of pixels from a photo and stretches them across the frame, turning a strip of color into a smooth, flowing ribbon that reads as motion.
+The pixel stretch effect takes a thin slice of pixels from a photo and stretches it across the frame, turning a strip of color into a smooth ribbon that gives a still image a sense of speed.
+Where you take the slice, and how far you curve it, decide the entire look.

-That's it.
-The magic is in where you take the slice and how you curve it.
-Pull it from the edge of a moving subject and it looks like the colors are trailing off into speed.
-Pull it from a sunset and it arcs across the sky like a brush stroke.
+That's the whole idea.
+What changes the result is where you take the slice and how you curve it.
+Take it from the edge of a moving subject and the colors look like they're trailing off into speed.
+Take it from a sunset and they streak across the sky.

 Where the trend came from

-This isn't new — and that's part of the story.
-The look first made the rounds around 2008, came back roughly four years ago, and is now having a third life thanks to a wave of Gen Z creators.
-Each time it returns it feels fresh, because the tools to make it keep getting easier.
+It isn't new, and that's part of the story.
+Digital Camera World traces the look back to around 2008, with a second wave roughly four years ago and a third one now, carried by phone-first creators.
+Every time it returns it feels fresh, because the tools to make it keep getting easier.

 Earlier waves were made by hand in Photoshop.
-Today most of what you see on Instagram and TikTok is made on a phone, which is exactly why it's spreading so fast.
+Today a lot of what you see on Instagram and TikTok is made on a phone, which is exactly why the pixel stretch trend spreads faster than it used to.

 Why it keeps coming back

-- It's become genuinely easy.
-What used to take a desktop now takes a few taps.
+• It's genuinely easy now.
+What used to take a desktop can now be done in a mobile editor.

 What makes a photo work for it